shramov/tll/src/channel/file.rst

 Channel implements file storage for reading and writing.
 Data is stored in sequential blocks so search with logarithmic time is supported (however inside block linear search is used).
-File contains metadata with scheme, block size and compression type (currently unsupported) so when user opens it for reading it does not need to know exact parameters used to create this file.
+File contains metadata with scheme, block size and compression type (none or lz4) so when user opens it for reading he does not need to know exact parameters used to create this file.
 New data is appended to the end of the file and there is no way to change old entries.

 Init parameters